 Synchronized Ice Skating

 What’s synchronized ice skating?
 It’s a team sport comprising 8 to 20 skaters that pull in the same direction to perform choreographed moves.
 Think of it as a kind of precision skating.

-In this kind of ice skating, team work is crucial.
+In this kind of ice skating, teamwork is crucial.
 Three aspects matter most when it comes to synchronized ice skating.
 These aspects include speed, step sequences, and formations on the ice.

 Synchronized ice skating features multiple required elements.
 The competition elements that characterize synchronized ice skating include: